brainelectronics/Micropython-ESP-WiFi-Manager/README.md

 #### rshell

+Copy the module(s) to the MicroPython board and import them as shown below using [Remote MicroPython shell][ref-remote-upy-shell]

 Open the remote shell with the following command.
 Additionally use `-b 115200` in case no CP210x is used but a CH34x.